 - 75% of consumers admit to making judgments on a company’s credibility based on the company’s website design – Source: Kinesis

 - 57% of internet users say they won’t recommend a business with a poorly designed website on mobile.
 Source: SocPub

 It’s possible that a quote within this price bracket could be from an offshore company.
 There are a lot of very talented people all over the world, and the level of work is great.
 So you can get great results.
 The main issues to contend with would be time zones for communication and language barriers.

 Website design cost: £2000 to £5000

 Dealing with a small team gives you the added benefit of having an expert in each area.
-For example one person may focus on the design and UX (user experience).
+For example, one person may focus on the design and UX (user experience).
 Another team member may focus on the building of the site.

-You can expect your website to be a custom design and build website, (designed from scratch for you).
+You can expect your website to be a custom design and build a website, (designed from scratch for you).
 This means it’s coded to meet your specific requirements and design preferences.
 So this means your site would be flexible and able to grow with you.
 Possibly with a CMS (content management system) like WordPress.

 When working with a small team, expect them to have systems and processes in place.
-This is crucial for when it comes to planning and working on your website design.
+This is crucial when it comes to planning and working on your website design.
 This will make the whole project a much smoother experience than when working with an individual.
 You also benefit from experts from multiple disciplines coming together on your project, for no extra cost.